antdurrant/php_with_mikiko/notes.md

 - semi-colons inside the double quotes for css are read as css.
 - **don't forget the single quotes for css <|span style = 'color: $colour'> SOMETHING <|/span>**
-- semi-colons are needed at the end of every line which has something after it
+- semi-colons are needed at the end of every line which has something after it -<|wbr> is zero-width whitespace (for mixing japanese text with variables - seems a pain)